homebridge/homebridge.github.io/src/docs/api/characteristics.md

 #### Get Event

 <div class="alert alert-primary" role="alert">
-Consider using the promised-based <a href="/#/api/characteristics#characteristiconget">Characteristic.onGet</a> method instead.
+Consider using the promise-based <a href="/#/api/characteristics#characteristiconget">Characteristic.onGet</a> method instead.
 </div>

 The `get` event is called when HomeKit wants get retrieve the current state of a device.